vladcalin/vladcalin.github.io/_pages/about.md

 machine learning, artificial intelligence, information security and big data.

-I prefer to expand my knowledge horizontally, mainly because I don't consider that being expert in a certain technology is a must because technologies appear and dissapear quickly as the industry evolves, and a programming language is just a tool used to resolve a set of problems.
+I prefer to expand my knowledge horizontally, mainly because I don't consider that being expert in a certain technology is a must.
+I say this because technologies appear and dissapear quickly as the industry evolves, and a programming language or framework is just a tool used to resolve a set of problems.

-I believe that having a good understanding on a broad range of topics can help an individual see (and understand) the the broader picture and adapt accordingly.
+I believe that having a good understanding on a broad range of topics can help an individual see (and understand) the the big picture and adapt accordingly.

 Very briefly, my skillset includes Python, Windows and Linux operating systems knowledge, various RDBMS and NoSQL engines and Docker.